 The success of participants' outcomes and general success of the Family Self-Sufficiency Program will depend greatly on how effectively the needs of the participant family are addressed and how committed the FSS participant is to becoming self-sufficient.
-HACA's FSS team will assess the needs of each FSS family on an ongoing period basis, using case-by-case evaluation and self-reporting, in addition to any tools pursuant to delivering effective case management.
+HACA's FSS team will assess the needs of each FSS family beginning at intake and on an ongoing basis, using case-by-case evaluation and self-reporting, in addition to any tools pursuant to delivering effective case management.